Medicaid Expansion – We buy it, We own it (regardless of what the Fed does)

 in addition, Mike has earned:

-HB 1691, another BDC Initiative that helps Virginia Business
+HB 1691, a BDC Initiative helps local business

 Bill Sponsored by Delegate Watson allows Williamsburg restaurant to sell its Napa Valley wine here